ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 $$
 \mathcal{K}\psi(x) := \int_{\partial \Omega}K(x,y)\psi(y)\mathrm{d} s(y),
 $$
-where $K(x,y)$ is a known function called the _kernel_ (no relation to the computer component or algebraic objects of the same name) and will depend on the choice of trace taken, but in the simplest case, with Dirichet BCs / sount-soft obstacle, $K=\Phi$.
+where $K(x,y)$ is a known function called the _kernel_ (no relation to the computer component or algebraic objects of the same name) and will depend on the choice of trace taken, but in the simplest case, with Dirichlet BCs / sound-soft obstacle, $K=\Phi$.

 Similarly, $f$ is known explicitly, and will depend on the choice of trace used and the incoming wave $u^i$.
 In the simplest case, we have $f = u^i$.